Logo

 Data storage:

-• Access restricted to: authorized coaches, relevant parents, WMF admin
+• Access restricted to authorised coaches, relevant Parents, and WMF administrators

-• Retention period: 3 years from recording date
+• Retention period: three years from the date of recording

-• Parents can download footage of their own child during retention period
+• Parents may download footage of their own child during the retention period

-This is separate from marketing photography consent: VeoCam footage is for internal coaching and parent access only.
-We do not post VeoCam footage on social media or use it for marketing without separate explicit consent (see Section 5.2 - Social Media & Marketing Consent).
+Separate from marketing: Session recording footage is for internal coaching and parent access only.
+No session recording footage will be used for social media or marketing without separate explicit consent as set out in Section 5.2.

 5.2 Consent at Registration